LEAGUE RULES

 The Regular Season :

-Regular league matches will take place every Sunday at the St James on the Grange, Coventry between 2pm and 5pm.
+Regular league matches will take place on Sundays at the St James on the Grange, Coventry between 2pm and 5pm.
 Match-ups will be determined on a fixture list that will be available at the start of the season.

 There will be two separate divisions running simultaneously.